ftrackhq/ftrack-python/doc/caching.rst

     >>>     print timelog['comment']
     'Some comment'

-By default, each :class:`~ftrack.session.Session` is configured with a simple :class:`~ftrack.cache.MemoryCache()` and the cache is lost as soon as the session expires.
+By default, each :class:`~ftrack_api.session.Session` is configured with a simple :class:`~ftrack_api.cache.MemoryCache()` and the cache is lost as soon as the session expires.

 Configuring a session cache
 ===========================